ethanmsl/Support-CLI/README.md

 ```zsh
 ln -s ~/.config/zsh/.zshenv ~/.zshenv
 ```
-So in the files you downloaded is a file that will tell the shell (the program the terminal runs) where everything is (in the .config folder, and elsewhere).
-Of course, the computer can't know that without reading the file.
+Among the files you downloaded is a file (`.zshenv`) that will tell the [shell](https://en.wikipedia.org/wiki/Shell_(computing)) where lots of stuff is (e.g. the .config folder).
+If that file is in an alternate location the computer can't find it without reading the location from it....
 Catch-22.
-So we're creating a "symlink" that makes that file accessible from its classic location.
-So the computer will find it, then read it, then find all the rest of our stuff. :)
+So we're creating a "symlink" that, effectively, makes the file accessible from _both_ locations at once.
+The computer will find it in twinned location, then read it, then find all the rest of our stuff. :)

 ---